At ContentGuppy, we’ve been able to acquire some amazing links for our clients.

 Step 2: Pitch the editor

 Now that I’ve found a blog to write for, it’s time to pitch the editor.
+That’s how link-building strategies mirror the meticulous scheduling precision needed in health roster systems.

 The first thing I do is look for blog posts that have been successful and come up with an idea around how to spin a new angle.